Versal/vs-sticky-headers/README.md

 ## Troubleshooting

 * Sticky headers will be stuck relative to the viewport (normally, this will be the `body` element).
 The viewport should have a _zero top margin_.
-A nonzero top margin will show at the top of the viewport, preventing the sticky header from occupying the top position.
+A nonzero top margin will create a gap at the top of the viewport, preventing the sticky header from occupying the top position properly.

+* Another reason for a gap is a non-sticky HTML element at the top of the sticky header container, e.g. a `p` element, that has a nonzero vertical margin.

 * All sticky headers should be HTML elements with a solid color background, the same as the background of the surrounding area.
 Otherwise parts of the document will remain visible beneath the sticky headers.

 * All sticky headers should have _zero vertical margins_.
-If sticky headers have nonzero vertical margins (e.g. an `h2` element), the typical result is that the vertical margins will sometimes collapse, leading to erratic or jumping behavior of the sticky headers while scrolling.
+All HTML elements _before_ the first sticky header should also have zero vertical margins.
+If sticky headers (or some elements before them) have nonzero vertical margins (e.g. an `h2` element or a `p` element that have default vertical margins), the typical result is that the vertical margins will sometimes collapse, leading to erratic or jumping behavior of the sticky headers while scrolling.
+Use zero vertical margins and nonzero padding, for the desired effect (padding creates non-collapsible margins).

 ## Example